 No academic credit is given for these three Witness One:Seven requirements.
 However, if a student does not report (see "How to Report" on page 5) that he/she has met the minimal requirements each semester, he/she will lose academic credit for all courses taken during that semester.
 Additionally, students who fail to complete these requirements are subject to probation or dismissal by action of the faculty.

+SERVING

-SERVING Witness One:Seven is accomplished by serving through a mission site such as a local church or non-profit (see pages 11-22 for a list of suggested sites).
+Witness One:Seven is accomplished by serving through a mission site such as a local church or non-profit (see pages 11-22 for a list of suggested sites).
 Mission sites that are gospel-oriented and involve ministry with people (not, for example, cleaning a ministry center or stocking shelves in a food pantry) can fulfill the required hours.

 Each full-time student (four or five courses in a regular semester) must serve for two hours at a mission site per week during the semester.
 Each part-time student (one to three courses in a regular semester) must serve one hour at a mission site per week during the semester.

 Service consists of approximately one to oneand-a-half hours in duration on the field (not counting commuting to or from the field).
 Ministry activities lasting three hours or more in a day may be counted as two assignments.
 No activity may count as more than two assignments per day in fulfillment of basic requirements.

-CHOOSING A MINISTRY SITE REQUIREMENTS All Witness One: Seven site hours should be chosen for being a platform for personal evangelism.
-The two types of positions below indicate the ministries from which missions sites may be chosen to fulfill Witness One:Seven requirements.
-Whether you are in-person or online, use these guidelines to determine the eligibility of the missions sites.
-VOCATIONAL OR INTERN POSITIONS Vocational Staff Positions.
-These assignments include the regular weekly evangelism ministries and responsibilities associated with paid church staff positions such as: pastor, minister of education, minister of music, minister of youth, minister of outreach, or various combination staff ministries.
-Intern Positions.
-These opportunities include the following: evangelism, witnessing, visitation, and follow-up work, and various approved church internship programs.
-VOLUNTEER POSITIONS Volunteer Positions.
-These assignments include regular weekly evangelism ministries at a local church or participation at a non-profit.
-Note: Merely teaching a Sunday School class, decision counseling and other similar volunteer church activities do not fulfill the ideals of a Witness One:Seven activity
+NOTE

+Whether degree-seeking or not, all students are subject to Witness One:Seven requirements and penalties.
+This includes all doctoral students in the dissertation phase.
+Dissertation phase students are only exempt from attending chapel.

+Witness One:Seven

+requirements at a glance

+Student Type Missions Site Hours Personal Witnesses Report Hour Attendance

+Full Time (Online & Residential) 30 15 22

+Part Time (Online & Residential) 15 15 22

+New Student, Full Time 28 14 22

+New Student, Part Time 14 14 22

+How To

+Register

+Witness One:Seven is not a class, and it does not count for credit.
+However, you must complete the Witness One:Seven requirements to be in good academic standing.
+At the beginning of each semester, you will receive a form from either Student Life or the Witness One:Seven office that will require you to agree to the Witness One:Seven requirements and inform the school where you will fulfill your missions hours.

+Report

+Both online and residential students will receive a form at the end of the semester via email to submit Witness One:Seven hours.

+Any student who does not complete his/her Witness One:Seven requirements correctly each semester may be placed on Witness One:Seven Probation for the following semester.
+This means that the student may not receive credit for his/her courses for that semester.

+The final date for reporting the completion of Witness One:Seven requirements is 4:00 p.m. on the 3rd business day following the last exam day.
+Graduates must report 14 weeks of requirements instead of 15 weeks by 4:00 p.m. on the Friday preceding the week of graduation.